-Recently a friend asked me a question that any business that begins blogging will have to answer; What should your first post be about?
-That first post is terribly important, because it sets the tone for the blog, not just for the readers, but for the writers as well.
+Recently a friend asked me a question that any business that begins blogging will have to answer; What should your first blog post be about?
+That first blog post is terribly important, because it sets the tone for the blog.
+Not just for the readers, but for the writers as well.

 From the reader’s point of view, I would want to see four areas covered in your first blog post: